Probability and Machine Learning

 - Maximum Likelihood Estimation: A method for finding the parameters of a model that maximize the probability of observing the given data.

-- Probability Distributions and ML
+- Probability Distributions in ML and DL

 [More to come ...]